Business urged to review security and protect business sites

 Each year security specialists Netwatch can see a 40% to 50% increase in unwanted activity at business sites during the Halloween period, when compared with other months of the year.
 They expect similar activity in the coming week.

-Netwatch has provided the following security tips for businesses in order to prevent crime and keep premises safe during the Halloween period.
+Netwatch is a world leader in proactive video monitoring and has six security tips which it says are important for businesses in order to prevent crime and keep premises safe during the Halloween period.

 - Keep the perimeter well lit: Falls are a huge cause of injury on Halloween.
 Keeping lights on overnight will prevent accidents and deter vandals.
 Installing motion sensor floodlights will accomplish the same goals while conserving energy.